 In the early stages of the condition, an ice pack can be applied to the elbow for 30 minutes, three times a day and for 15 minutes after active use.

 Pain-relieving and anti-inflammatory medication and creams may be prescribed to decrease pain and inflammation.

 Physiotherapy can also limit pain and offer relief.
-A SPORTSMED·SA physiotherapist will provide strengthening and stretching exercises and techniques to avoid stiffness, assist with rehabilitation and protect from re-injury.
+A sportsmed physiotherapist will provide strengthening and stretching exercises and techniques to avoid stiffness, assist with rehabilitation and protect from re-injury.

 Autologous Blood or PRP Injections

 Blood is drawn from your vein and the active growth agents are isolated and reinjected at the site of tendon damage.
-The aim is to stimulate healing, this can cause an initial increase in pain followed by recovery over a six-week period.
+The aim is to stimulate healing.
+This treatment can initially increase pain and is followed by a six-week recovery period.

-If conservative treatments fail to solve symptoms after six months, surgery will be considered.
+If conservative treatments fail to resolve symptoms after six months, surgery will be considered.
 Surgery involves removal of the damaged scarred tissue and re-attaching the tendon to the bone.